wlerin/feralfilehosting/Feral Wiki/Linux Command-Line - Advanced/rsync - Transferring data from slot to slot/readme.md

 wget -qO ~/rsynctk.sh http://git.io/ikae7Q && bash ~/rsynctk.sh
 ~~~

-This script basically does 3 things.
+This script basically does 2 things.

 **1:** Asks you for inputs such as username and server name and will then generate you a working command that you can do inside a screen window.

 **2:** You can continue and have the script create a screen and add the command.
 This stage requires your SSH passwords for your old slot.
 If you complete the steps correctly, it will create a screen and start the transfer based on your input.

-**3:** whatbox.ca: The script can perform the same two features as above, but for importing from whatbox.ca.
-You will be presented with this option when the script runs.

 If anything, you can just do stage one to get a working command.
 Remember, you run this script on your **NEW** slot.
 It copies files from your old slot to the new.
 The process is started and runs on the new slot.